malamdar90/US-Road-Map/README.md

 ### Steps to Generate US Road Maps:

 - **Step 1:** Run [query.sql](query.sql) code to summarize the data and find the frequency and average speed of each partition.
+  - Summarized ~1.5 billion records to ~11.2 million records.
 - **Step 2:** Run [create_map.py](create_map.py) code to generate maps.
+  -Used ~11.2 million records to create maps.

 <br>